Ages & Stages Premium Access

-Helping your child with academics is very important.
+Helping your child succeed in school is very important.
 You should have already learned what your school system is doing to work with your child’s IEP to make their school time successful.
-If you need more information on IEP’s you can check out our 3-5 ages page.
+If you need more information on IEP’s you can check out our 3 to 5 Ages & Stages page.

 The TIEScenter provides resources for families on inclusion in the classroom, community support, and helping your child with academics.